pluto-atom-4/learning-ml-models/learning_modules/04-train-evaluate-clustering/README.md

 Notebooks (exercises):

 - Get started with clustering.ipynb — To explore clustering and estimate the number of clusters for a given dataset with Python.
-- Exercise_Train_and_evaluate_advanced_clustering_models.ipynb — Explore DBSCAN, spectral clustering, and others
+- Create_clustering_models.ipynb — To train and evaluate clustering models

 Notes
 - Use Git Bash to activate the `.venv` and run `jupyter lab`.